jpverkamp/blog/content/programming/chess-puzzles/2014-09-03-chess-puzzles-n-queens.md

 series:
 - Chess Puzzles
 ---
 After two weeks, it seems only right that we actually get around to a real chess puzzle.
-First on the list: {{< wikipedia page="the eight queens puzzle" text="Eight queens puzzle" >}}.
+First on the list: [[wiki:the eight queens puzzle|Eight queens puzzle]]().

 {{< figure src="/embeds/2014/8-queens-solution.png" >}}